patpando/FIJIDTA/README.md

 Extranuclear DNA bodies are cellular structures containing DNA that are separate from the primary nucleus and surrounded by a nuclear envelope.
 Extranuclear DNA bodies arise in mammalian cells primarily during mitosis and are called micronuclei (MN).
 MN have been extensively studied as they are frequently observed in human cancer cells, and their presence correlates with DNA damage and/or aberrant chromosome segregation.
 Similar to human cancer cells, the model eukaryote Tetrahymena thermophila produces extranuclear DNA bodies, called chromatin extrusion bodies (EBs).
 EBs are structurally similar to MN and are also correlated with DNA damage and chromatin disruptions.
 Importantly, the molecular processes that produce and govern EB fate in Tetrahymena are not fully understood.
 Currently, the quantification of MN and EBs is primarily achieved by calculating their frequency and/or manually outlining their shape to measure area.
 Although useful, manual outlining is time-consuming, difficult to reproduce, and prone to human bias.
 To overcome these limitations, we propose a semi-automated method of measuring an EB’s area: FIJI derivative threshold analysis for centered circles (FIJIDTAcc).
 This method is reproducible and robust across microscope modalities, enabling the scientific community to more accurately compare the sizes of extranuclear DNA bodies across experiments and biological systems.

+# User Manual

 This instruction is for the ImageJ/FIJI script named FIJI Derivative Threshold Analysis for centered circles (FIJIDTAcc), which robustly determines the area of Tetrahymena chromatin extrusion bodies (EBs).
 FIJI is an open-source image analysis software that can run scripts like FIJIDTAcc written in the ImageJ macro language (Schindelin 2012).
 The algorithm used in FIJIDTAcc defines an area as a function of initial parameters and coordinates, thereby enabling a more consistent analysis of EBs.
 The initial coordinates can be overlaid on Tiff images of DAPI-stained cells captured on a wide-field microscope at 40x or 63x magnification.
 Step 1 is to open FIJI and FIJIDTAcc.
 Steps 2 and 3 are to open and mark images.
 Step 4 begins with understanding how to set the initial parameters, then pressing run.
 Depending on your chosen parameters, the workflow between steps 4 and 5 will change.
 Regardless, step 5 focuses on analyzing the resulting areas and CSV file.

-Step 1:
+# Step 1:
  <img width="975" height="229" alt="image" src="https://github.com/user-attachments/assets/c0201d95-9bc1-4fd9-9f64-e0b3c5a715fe" />

 Open FIJI and the FIJIDTA script.
 Although we generate our images using widefield fluorescence microscopy (Appendix Figure 1), FIJIDTA could eventually be applied to other imaging modalities.

-1. Open FIJI by double left-clicking the ImageJ/ FIJI icon.
-Once opened, the general user interface (GUI) shown below should appear.
+Open FIJI by double left-clicking the ImageJ/ FIJI icon.
+Once your version of FIJI is downloaded, open the general user interface (GUI shown below).

  <img width="767" height="138" alt="image" src="https://github.com/user-attachments/assets/f2eecc8d-d2de-410a-99f0-45c5991f9ebc" />

-If FIJI is not already installed, go to Fiji Downloads (imagej.net) and follow the installation prompts to download FIJI.
+If FIJI is not already installed, go to Fiji Downloads (https://imagej.net/software/fiji/downloads) and follow the installation prompts to download FIJI.

-2. FIJIDTAcc can be opened through the FIJI GUI by going to file, then clicking open (or pressing Ctrl+O) and choosing the file.
+FIJIDTAcc can be opened through the FIJI GUI by going to file, then clicking open (or pressing Ctrl+O) and choosing the file.
 FIJIDTAcc can also be dragged and dropped from the files window to the gray bar in the GUI.
 The opened window with the code should have a “Run” button at the top or bottom.

-Download the FIJIDTAcc script by going to: ()
+Download the FIJIDTAcc script by going to: (https://github.com/patpando/FIJIDTA/blob/main/20250511_FIJIDTAccV1A.ijm)

-Step 2:
+# Step 2:
  <img width="975" height="236" alt="image" src="https://github.com/user-attachments/assets/52e587b8-9e15-4f88-847b-23d2fa6acdc4" />

-Step 3:
+# Step 3:

 <img width="975" height="390" alt="image" src="https://github.com/user-attachments/assets/68703a87-b7eb-449c-9d88-4f3ce0dff169" />